soundcloud/Axt/README.md

     .axt(.button, "tap_button")
 ```

 These modifiers try to extract data from the views, and are the only exception to the principle that Axt never tries to read down the view hierarchy.
-If you use your own controls instead of native SwiftUI controls, you should not use these modifiers, but instead add use `axt` modifiers in their bodies to expose what needs to be accessible from the tests.
+If you use your own controls instead of native SwiftUI controls, you should not use these modifiers, but instead add use the `axt` modifiers specified before.

 #### Inserting extra elements

 Sometimes it can be useful to insert Axt elements that do not correspond to a SwiftUI view.
-This can be useful to expose buttons that are handled in UIKit instead, interact with gestures or other objects that are not views, or provide an easy way to interact with view state when testing a view modifier.
+This can be useful to expose buttons that are handled in UIKit, or to interact with gestures or other objects that are not views, or provide an easy way to interact with view state when testing a view modifier.

-For example, here is how we can expose the contents of an alert:
+For example, here is how we can expose the contents of an alert.

 ```swift
 content.alert(isPresented: $isPresented) {